samiralajmovic/tap-report/README.md

 $ npm test

-# If changing the output, create new gif (requires docker, imagemagick)
+# When output is altered, create new example gif (requires docker and imagemagick)
 npm run generate-media
 ```